Mohamed-E-Fayed/TerminalNB/README.md

-This is a little project to make an interface for terminal that acts similar to jupyter notebook.
+This is a little project to provide new functions or point to some existing functions in ipython terminal session that have similar features to that of jupyter notebook.
 The only way we know, till now, for using it is to copy the source file "nb_functionalities.py" into "~/.ipython/profile_default/startup/" on Mac OS and Linux.

 These are the functionalities supported and their description: